Case Studies

 @deliciuousmartha

 One tool that can really help when selecting influencers is Reelio.
-In their platform, they have a unique component called “featured creators”, which provides users a vetted list of creators.
-They have verified that these influencers have real audiences and create quality content for brands, so that you don’t have to!
+In their platform, they have a unique component called “featured creators”, which provides users with a vetted list of creators.
+They have verified that these influencers have real audiences and create quality content for brands so that you don’t have to!
 The featured creators are based on real campaign data from Reelio.

 When we plan a campaign, we analyze the variables which will determine its success.
 We need to do the same when choosing the most suitable influencer and one of the most important factors to analyze is their audience.